project-oak/oak/oak_functions/examples/mobilenet/README.md

 model and is based on
 https://github.com/sonos/tract/tree/main/examples/tensorflow-mobilenet-v2.

+In this example, we use the project Oak logo as input to the model.
+MobilenetV2 categorizes this image a shield (label #789) with confidence 0.18.

 ## Configuration

 The configuration for this example specifies the URL to a TensorFlow model on